wp-plugins/stops-core-theme-and-plugin-updates/readme.txt

 Tested up to: 3.8
 Stable tag: trunk

 A configurable plugin that disables updates.
-The best in its class.
+Easy to customize with 5+ settings.

 == Description ==
 This plugin is 100% configurable!
 Check the updates you would like to disable in the settings page.